adamhinton/CMDBuddy/README.md

 - A basic how-to page to guide users.
 - Contains use cases, UI examples, FAQ and more
+- Has a Table of Contents for easy navigation

 ## Technical Information